c6o/docs/content/guides/development-profiles.md

 ## Getting Started

-Creating a Development Profile is as simple as using `czctl` just as you would normally, but appending the `--save-profile [name]` flag.
+Creating a Development Profile is as simple as using `czctl` just as you would normally, but appending the `--save-profile [filename]` flag.

 > [!NOTE]
 > See [CodeZero Overview](../welcome/overview.md) and [Installing CodeZero](./installing.md) for more information on getting started with the CLI.